 My photos are more ordinary than ordinary photos.

-I like to make simple snapshots of everyday life - people, surfaces, and views, which don’t ordinarily draw attention to themselves.
+I like to make simple snapshots of everyday life.
+People, surfaces, and views, which don’t ordinarily draw attention to themselves.
 Like fresh air or pure water, I strive to make images that have no flavour.
 Like the snap of excited fingers when inspiration hits, I try to capture what the body feels in those moments.

 In the style of a diarist, I document selected components of a city, but when photographed, the city is remediated by the camera towards an expanded visuality.
 The camera viewfinder fragments reality and becomes a window to something that was previously undefined by conventional perceptual habits.
-The resulting photographs aim for a subtle confrontation with urban society and expresses a subjective visual reality.
+The resulting photographs aim for a subtle confrontation with society and expresses a subjective visual reality.

 ✌︎ Daniel Rose (b.1979) has a Bachelor of Design and Master of Fine Arts (1st class honours).
 He is based in Wellington, New Zealand, and China where he teaches visual culture and lens-based media.